top of page

 About the Author

-Chelsea Weidmann has spent 28 years developing a systematic approach to teaching ballet artistry.
+Chelsea Weidmann has spent 28 years developing a comprehensive approach to teaching ballet artistry.
 Her graduate research explored how to make artistry as teachable as technique—breaking it down into concrete, nameable elements that every teacher can coach.

 Her work on ballet pedagogy has been published in The Journal of Dance Education and Dance Education in Practice.